 Italian parsley adds a nice freshness to the dish.
 Spoon the stew it over the rice, making sure to add some of the flavorful juices.

-A flavorful and hearty Spanish Seafood Stew with Garbanzo Beans and Chorizo (or soy chorizo) served over Saffron-infused Basmati Rice.
+Hope you like this Spanish Seafood Stew with Garbanzo beans and Chorizo served over Basmati rice!

 - 2 cups rinsed basmati rice